AkhilTrc/totem_empowerment/README.md

 * And trying to update the research gaps found in the [Not by Transmission Alone](https://royalsocietypublishing.org/doi/epdf/10.1098/rstb.2020.0049) paper  by Perry et al.

-## Install from Source
+## Installing fastText package from Source

-If the pip installation fails, try installing from the source:
+If direct pip installation fails, try installing from the source:

    ```bash
    > git clone https://github.com/facebookresearch/fastText.git